-Parodia chrysacanthion is a small cactus that forms solitary, globular to columnar stems with spirally arranged ribs and covered with thick, yellow wool at the crown.
-It grows up to 8 inches (20 cm) tall and up to 4 inches (10 cm) in diameter.
+Parodia chrysacanthion is a small cactus that forms solitary, globular to columnar stems with spirally arranged ribs covered with thick, yellow wool at the crown.
+The stems grow up to 8 inches (20 cm) tall and up to 4 inches (10 cm) in diameter.
 Yellowish-white areoles have yellow spines.
 Flowers are yellow, funnel-shaped, and 0.8 inches (2 cm) in diameter.
 They are produced in the center of the stem.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).